 How will I measure my website’s results?

-Google Analytics and Yahoo Web Analytics are both useful tools for measuring traffic coming to your website, or lack of.
-However, what other strategies will you employ to gauge your website’s effectiveness?
-Sales conversions, for example?
+Google Analytics and Clicky Web Analytics (my personal fav!) are both useful tools for measuring traffic coming to your website.
+However, what other strategies will you employ to gauge your site’s effectiveness-such as sales conversions, for example?

 How will I keep people coming back to my site?